netterie/resources/gitbook_info/README.md

 **CONS**
 - HTML only

 **GETTING STARTED** There are surely many tutorials out there.
 Here is [one way to get started](https://github.com/netterie/resources/tree/master/websites#websites-with-rmarkdown).
-Or, try [workflowr](https://jdblischak.github.io/workflowrBeta/index.html#why-use-workflowr) which seems to be good for simpler analyses that have accompanying text and figures.
+Or, try [workflowr](https://jdblischak.github.io/workflowrBeta/index.html#why-use-workflowr) which seems to be good for simpler analyses that have accompanying text and figures. [pkgdown](https://github.com/netterie/resources#pkgdown) seems to be a fast way to use this framework to turn your package content into a website.

 **EXAMPLES** [Public site for SHAMP](https://statnet.github.io/SHAMP-public), if you want an internal example.